-April 10, 2022 Update: Much of the energy in the Roundup class action lawsuit is focused on whether the U.S. Supreme Court will hear Bayer's preemption appeal.
-The Supreme Court has asked the Biden administration to submit a brief with its position on whether the government believes every Roundup lawsuit should be preempted by the Federal Insecticide, Fungicide, and Rodenticide Act.
+April 10, 2022 Update: Much of the energy in the Roundup class action lawsuit is focused on whether the U.S. Supreme Court will hear Bayer’s preemption appeal.
+The Supreme Court has asked the Biden administration to submit a brief with its position on whether the government believes every Roundup Monsanto lawsuit should be preempted by the Federal Insecticide, Fungicide, and Rodenticide Act.
 There is speculation that the Solicitor General will file a response in the late spring.
-The position the Biden administration will take is anyone's guess.
-But it is hard to imagine a scenario where the Environmental Protection Agency - which reviews a pesticide every 15 years - will want to serve as police, judge, and jury on every lawsuit involving a pesticide.
+The position the Biden administration will take is anyone’s guess.
+But it is hard to imagine a scenario where the Environmental Protection Agency – which reviews a pesticide every 15 years – will want to serve as police, judge, and jury on every lawsuit involving a pesticide.

 March 23, 2022 Update: Bayer has appealed another Roundup verdict to the U.S. Supreme Court.
 Bayer filed a 43-page writ of certiorari to our high court regurgitating its preemption argument that has yet to gain traction with other courts.
-The argument is essentially that because the EPA has found Roundup safe, any Roundup lawsuit alleging Roundup causes cancer is preempted by the Federal Insecticide, Fungicide and Rodenticide Act, the federal statute that regulates herbicides and their labels.
-This appeal is of the $2 billion Roundup verdict that was later reduced to $86.7 million.
+The argument is essentially that because the EPA has found Roundup safe, any Roundup lawsuit alleging Roundup causes cancer is preempted by the Federal Insecticide, Fungicide, and Rodenticide Act, the federal statute that regulates herbicides and their labels.
+This appeal is off the $2 billion Roundup verdict that was later reduced to $86.7 million.

 March 7, 2022 Update: There are now 4,005 cases remaining in the Roundup MDL.
 Increasingly, Roundup lawyers are bringing Roundup lawsuits in state court.
 Our Roundup cancer lawyers believe- and Bayer confirmed on an earnings call – there are approximately 31,000 Roundup lawsuits that have still not been settled.
 Some portion of these remaining Roundup cancer lawsuits may be time-barred by the statute of limitations.
 But many others are very viable lawsuits.
 Our lawyers continue to get new Roundup cases every week.

-Bayer has set aside billions for Roundup settlements in the weed killer lawsuits that have not settled.
+Bayer has set aside billions for Roundup settlements in the weed killer lawsuits that have not been settled.
 Hopefully, Bayer will come back with larger settlement offers this year to resolve more of these remaining claims.

 February 22, 2022 Update: Roundup lawyers are increasingly looking to press forward with claims in state court.
 Roundup lawsuits are increasingly being filed in state courts and plaintiffs’ attorneys have been asking Judge Vince Chhabria to remand more cases back to state court.
 Too many Roundup victims have been waiting too long to get a trial date.
 Hopefully, more Roundup cancer lawsuits in state court will bring more timely justice.

-February 17, 2022 Update: It is satisfying that Bayer's investors are blaming Bayer in a new class action lawsuit for deceiving investors on the NHL risk associated with Roundup.
-While Bayer knew that Roundup was even more dangerous than glyphosate, Bayer's CEO said on a conference call with investors that “there is no difference” between glyphosate and the Roundup formulation.
+February 17, 2022 Update: It is satisfying that Bayer’s investors are blaming Bayer in a new class action lawsuit for deceiving investors on the NHL risk associated with Roundup.
+While Bayer knew that Roundup was even more dangerous than glyphosate, Bayer’s CEO said on a conference call with investors that “there is no difference” between glyphosate and the Roundup formulation.
 It is hard to get excited by the investor lawsuit that is not about Roundup causing cancer and killing people but instead is about Round causing cancer and killing people which costs the investors money.
-But the enemy of my enemy...
-This Roundup lawsuit could also take another crack at pre-trial discovery of what Bayer knew about the harm caused by this weed killer.
+But the enemy of my enemy… This Roundup lawsuit could also take another crack at the pre-trial discovery of what Bayer knew about the harm caused by this weed killer.